YunYang1994/TensorFlow2.0-Examples/5-Image_Segmentation/FCN/README.md

          └──VOC2007 (from VOCtrainval_06-Nov-2007.tar)
          └──VOC2012 (from VOCtrainval_11-May-2012.tar)
 ```
 Finally you need to make some transformation and train it.
+Here is my trained weight

 ```bashrc
 $ python parser_voc.py --voc_path /home/yang/dataset/VOC
 $ python train.py